 Under the PRA (44 U.S.C.
 3501-3520), Federal agencies must obtain approval from the Office of Management and Budget (OMB) for each collection of information they conduct or sponsor.
 “Collection of information” is defined in 44 U.S.C.
 3502(3) and 5 CFR 1320.3(c) and includes agency requests or requirements that members of the public submit reports, keep records, or provide information to a third party.
 Section 3506(c)(2)(A) of the PRA (44 U.S.C.
 3506(c)(2)(A)) requires Federal agencies to provide a 60-day notice in the Federal Register concerning each proposed collection of information, including each proposed extension of an existing collection of information, before submitting the collection to OMB for approval.
 To comply with this requirement, FDA is publishing notice of the proposed collection of information set forth in this document.

 Most of the information collection burden resulting from the final rule, as calculated in table 1 of the final rule (69 FR 9120 at 9149), was a one-time burden that does not occur after the rule's compliance date of April 26, 2006.
-In addition, some of the information collection burden estimated in the final rule is now covered in other OMB-approved information collection packages for FDA.
+In addition, some of the information collection burden estimated Start Printed Page 41818in the final rule is now covered in other OMB-approved information collection packages for FDA.
 However, parties may continue to seek an exemption from the bar code requirement under certain, limited circumstances.
 Section 201.25(d) (21 CFR 201.25(d)) requires submission of a written request for an exemption and describes the contents of such requests.
-Based on the number of exemption requests we have received, we estimate that approximately two exemption requests may be submitted annually, and that each exemption request will require 24 hours to complete.
+Based on the number of exemption requests submitted during 2004 and 2005, we estimate that approximately 2 waiver requests may be submitted annually, and that each exemption request will require 24 hours to complete.
 This would result in an annual reporting burden of 48 hours.